 4. Protect your early tomatoes.
 Here’s how you get around the heat of the summer when planting your fall tomatoes.
 Offer your tomatoes some shade during the hottest part of the day.
 You can achieve this by making a simple lean-to with cardboard and placing it on the west side of your tomato plants where the sun hits hard in the afternoons, or by using a lightweight row cover that will filter out some of the extreme sunlight.
 If you skip protecting your tomato plants from the sun, prepare to be growing a scorched twig.

-You don’t have to remove all of them.
+You don’t even have to remove all of them.
 You can remove some on the bottom half to create a stronger central stem, and then pinch out a few here and there towards the top as your tomato plant grows to keep it from getting top heavy and unruly.
-You don’t have to pinch out the suckers, but I’ve grown too many indeterminate tomatoes that have broken from getting unruly and top heavy, that I now don’t skip this tip.
+Again, you don’t have to pinch out the suckers, but I’ve grown too many indeterminate tomatoes that have had stems broken from the plant getting unruly and top heavy.

 Pictured: I’m pointing at a side shoot.
 See how it is right in the crook between the main stem and a branch?
 There is even one on the right side of the plant that is visible too.
 This is a Red Large Cherry tomato which is an indeterminate variety.